LeopardCheetah/c-stuff/README.md

 - [ ] hashed map/dict in python
 - [ ] string

 from here everything else can mostly be done in python as py has an easier syntax and this would just be a different language to represent the same idea

+---

+files in c-testing may invoke UB and are mainly for my testing and pleasure